 While the other feed attributes are tied to a specific product and always have to be the same as shown on the advertiser's website, custom labels can be anything and potentially change all the times you want.

-In fact, their value is not showing anywhere else than in your AdWords account.
+In fact, their value is not showing anywhere else than in your Google Ads account.

 Let's imagine the following common scenario: You are the PPC manager for a medium/large e-commerce business.
 You have hundreds of thousands of products in your catalogue.